ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 title: The Traditional Marriage Algorithm in Python
 date: 2020-12-24
 categories: blog
-tag: Python, Mathematics, Economics
+tag: Mathematics, Economics, Python
 mathjax: true
+permalink: /traditional-marriage/
 ---
 _If you'd like to try the code out for yourself, the scripts can be found [here](https://github.com/ethan-cheong/randomWalks/tree/main/traditionalMarriage)_

 Whilst (tragically) revisiting assignments for my introductory analysis course over winter break, I chanced upon this problem involving the traditional marriage algorithm.
-I had glanced over this question during the term-time, but recently I've become interested in the similarities between discrete math and object-oriented programming, and thought it would be worth taking a second look.
+I had glanced over this question during the term-time, but recently I've become interested in object-oriented programming, and thought it would be worth taking a second look.
 If you'd like to give it a try, the full problem set can be found [here](\assets\traditionalmarriage\03ex.pdf) (all credits to Professor Peter Allen).

 The problem is as follows: we have _n_ men and _n_ women, and need to pair them off.
 Each man wants to marry a woman, and vice versa.
 Furthermore, each man and woman have a personal ranking of the member of the other sex they'd like to marry.
+This problem can represent a variety of real-world situations - one notable example is assigning graduating medical students to their first hospital appointments.

 We have to pair off all the men and women.
 However, if there exists a man and woman who both prefer each other to their assigned partner, then they will cheat.
 We say an arrangement is _stable_ when there are no such cheating pairs.